Defense says dismemberment is evidence of Durst’s innocence

 DeGuerin said Durst discovered Berman’s body when he showed up at her house in Benedict Canyon just before Christmas.
 The back door was open and she was lying on her back with blood pooled under her black hair.

 Durst “freaked out,” fearing the killer might be there and fled, DeGuerin said.
-But before leaving town, Durst sent a handwritten note to police with Berman's address and the word “CADAVER” written in block letters so she’d be found.
+But before leaving town, Durst penned a note to police with Berman's address and the word “CADAVER” written in block letters so she’d be found.

 Until the admission by his lawyer, Durst had always denied writing the note or being at the crime scene.
 He even told documentary filmmakers and investigators that only the killer could have written the cadaver note.